ayjays132/PhillOS/drivers/graphics/README.md

 If the vendor ID matches Nvidia (`0x10DE`), AMD (`0x1002`), or Intel (`0x8086`), the detected vendor is returned for use by the kernel.

-## Future Vendor-Specific Drivers
+## Vendor-Specific Drivers

-Currently only a generic framebuffer is used.
-In the future the plan is to load specialized drivers based on the detected GPU vendor.
-Once a PCI scan identifies an Nvidia, AMD, or Intel device, a corresponding driver module will be loaded to provide accelerated graphics.
-Other vendors will fall back to the EFI framebuffer.
-This directory now contains stub driver structures for each vendor that will be expanded in later revisions.
+In addition to the generic framebuffer driver the tree now ships simple implementations for Nvidia, AMD and Intel GPUs.
+After a PCI scan identifies a supported device the matching source file programs a few common registers, selects an initial display mode and exposes hooks so the Vulkan loader can use the hardware.
+Unsupported vendors fall back to the EFI framebuffer.

 ## Initialization Flow

 `init_gpu_driver()` performs a PCI scan and selects a vendor specific driver when an Nvidia, AMD or Intel device is discovered.
-Each driver stub now probes its device's BAR registers, maps the framebuffer region and then calls the generic `init_framebuffer()` helper so early graphics output continues to work.
+The implementation now initializes the GPU's registers, configures the detected mode and exposes acceleration hooks so Vulkan or vkd3d can talk to the hardware.
+Each driver still maps the framebuffer BAR and calls the generic `init_framebuffer()` helper so early graphics output continues to work.
 The active driver can be queried with `gpu_get_active_driver()`.

 ## Supported Hardware

 PhillOS currently supports basic initialization for discrete Nvidia and AMD GPUs as well as integrated Intel graphics.
-The drivers map the framebuffer BAR and enable a simple linear framebuffer.
-Devices are matched solely by PCI vendor
+The drivers map the framebuffer BAR, program a handful of registers and expose Vulkan acceleration hooks.
+Devices are matched solely by PCI vendor ID:
-ID:

 - Nvidia (`0x10DE`)
 - AMD/ATI (`0x1002`)